LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Experiments and Analysis

 \subsection{Implementation Details}

-During the training procedure, Adam with a momentum set as 0.09 and an initial learning rate of 0.1 is applied.
+During the training, Adam with a momentum set as 0.09 and an initial learning rate of 0.1 is applied.
 The learning rate decay is 0.001, and the training is executed across 100 epochs.
 During the inference phase, the LiDAR scanning frequency is fixed at 10Hz, and the threshold for the existence probability provided by the object detector is set to 0.
 This means that all the objects provided by the object detector are kept as input to the tracker.
+The track management threshold $N_{t}$ and $M_{t}$ are set to 14 and 4, respectively.
 Implementation details of the key modules are as follows:

 \textbf{Offset correction module:} The kernel size, stride, and padding of the CNN layer are set to (3, 1, 1), respectively.
 The sizes of the two-layer MLP are set to (64, 6).

 \textbf{Feature extraction module:} This module commences by setting the convolution channels to [64, 128, 1024] and configuring the kernel size and stride as 3 and 1, respectively, within the T-Net.
 Subsequently, a three-layer MLP is structured with sizes of (1024, 256, 128).